One of the first things any baker or cook should learn is how to separate an egg.

 I’d suggest to also watch the video tutorial to see how to separate an egg in action before you try it yourself so you don’t waste any eggs getting the hang of it.

-If you are looking for a delicious recipe where you can practice your egg separating skills try making my strawberries and cream pavlova.
-It is balanced perfectly with a crisp shelled meringue that has a soft marshmallowy center.
-The silkiest whipped cream sits in the middle and sweet juicy strawberries sit proudly at the top.
-Everything is bought together with the best sweet and sour strawberry sauce.
+If you are looking for a delicious recipe where you can practice your egg separating skills try making my strawberries and cream pavlova. where you can use up Everything is bought together with the best sweet and sour strawberry sauce.